-If there is a bright side to any of this, it lies in the realization that criminal fraud—including synthetic fraud—accounts for a statistically small portion of credit card fraud as a whole.
-The bulk of true fraud is caused by either correctable human missteps or challengeable friendly fraud.
+If there is a bright side to any of this, it lies in the realization that criminal fraud—including synthetic fraud—accounts for a statistically small portion of credit card chargebacks.
+Most disputes are caused by either correctable human missteps or challengeable friendly fraud.

-Chargebacks911 can help you eliminate these revenue drains so you can concentrate on building stronger relationships with your honest, repeat customers.
+Chargebacks911® can help you eliminate revenue drains so you can concentrate on building stronger relationships with your honest, repeat customers.
 It’s the best possible solution: reduce fraud and increase profits.

-Take a bit out of synthetic identity theft by ending friendly fraud.
+Take a bite out of synthetic identity theft.
+Then take the next step to eliminate all chargeback sources.
 Let Chargebacks911 show you how.